MakanAKaregar/ntrip2snr/README.md

 # ntrip2snr
 Using BKG Ntrip Client and gnssrefl's rinex2snr module to access to real-time streaming SNR data

-This example converts 1 min RTCM streams to Rinex 3 files and then to SNR-ready files to be used for real-time processing.
+This example converts 1 min RTCM streams to RINEX 3 files and then to SNR-ready files to be used for real-time processing.

 Open the <code>ntrip2snr.bnc</code> file in a text editor and set the following configuration input parameters: